skyflowapi/skyflow-node/README.md

 client.detokenize({
 	"records":[
 		{
-		"token": "string"  #token for the record to be fetched }
+		"token": "string"  //token for the record to be fetched }
 	]
 })